DADEVFA/Milestone2/README.md

 The terms do look bigger than intended for one second when collapsing, don't know what causes this.
 - Google thinks the font color for darkmode does not have the best contrast.
 Changing this would alter the design.
 Will try slightly brighter color.
 - All CSS and jQuery Hover effects work.
-- Hero section in landscape mode is not good.

 ### Music:
 - Looks good on all devices, and all browsers.